aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 A $400 million manufacturing facility funded through community pledges of $40 per person demonstrates the extraordinary power of collective action.
 This proves that communities can achieve what individuals cannot.

 **Alternative Economics:**
-Tangible proof that Equidistributed Financial Freedom works in practice, not just theory.
+Tangible proof that Equidistri ed Financial Freedom works in practice, not just theory.
 Every member driving a free premium vehicle understands viscerally that a different economic reality is possible.

 ### The Broader Mission

-This vehicle serves as the initial proof point for comprehensive transportation internalization within Equidistributed Financial Freedom networks:
+This vehicle serves as the initial proof point for comprehensive transportation internalization within Equidistri ed Financial Freedom networks:

 **Phase 1: Personal Vehicles (Years 1-5)**
 The Sovereign Hatchback and subsequent passenger vehicle models establish manufacturing capability and generate substantial treasury growth.